Ewan-K/AI-Lab/Exp2_8Queens/README.md

 ## Guideline

-1. Running the line below will initiate a game interacting with user.
+1. Running the line below in 8Queens.py will initiate a game interacting with user.

 ```
 game.chessBoard.play()
 ```

-2. Running the line below will show all the possible solutions for 8Queens puzzle.
+2. Running the line below in 8Queens.py will show all the possible solutions for 8Queens puzzle.

 ```
 solutions = game.get_results()